OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

  1. Child taxa of "containers" in the source taxonomy are made to be children of the container's parent.
-"Containers" are groupings in the tree that don't represent taxa, for example "incertae sedis" or "environmental samples" nodes.
+"Containers" are groupings in the tree that don't represent taxa, for example nodes named "incertae sedis" or "environmental samples".
 The members of a container aren't more closely related to one another than they are to the container's siblings; the container is only present as a way to say something about the members.
 The fact that a node